bhoward/focsipedia/docs/logic/deduction.md

 If you try to prove the other direction of this equivalence, you will have a surprisingly difficult time.
-In fact, it is possible to show that there is _no_ proof of the argument $\lnot q\rightarrow\lnot p\vdash p\rightarrow q$ using the rules seen so far.[^Logicians have taken this observation and built an entire system of logic known as **intuitionistic logic**, on the grounds that there is something unusual with the rule of double negation elimination.
-As computer scientists, this should actually make sense: if we think of a proof as showing how to compute something, then all of the rest of the deduction rules are reasonable.
+In fact, it is possible to show that there is _no_ proof of the argument $\lnot q\rightarrow\lnot p\vdash p\rightarrow q$ using the rules seen so far.[^3] The closest you will be able to get starting from the premise $\lnot q\rightarrow\lnot p$ is to conclude $p\rightarrow\lnot\lnot q$:
-However, the double negation rule says that if we don't have a way of showing that something is false, then somehow we get a proof that it is true&mdash;just because we run a program and it doesn't print out the wrong answer doesn't mean that it will print out the correct answer, because maybe the program will never print out an answer at all!]
-The closest you will be able to get starting from the premise $\lnot q\rightarrow\lnot p$ is to conclude $p\rightarrow\lnot\lnot q$:

 $$ \begin{array}{l|l}